 I've seen campaigns with a relatively high CTR that ended up not being profitable.
 I've also seen campaigns with relatively low CTR's that were profitable.

-Regardless, you really want to just focus on cost per conversion and return on ad spend (ROAS) because in some cases it's more profitable if the CTR is lower.
+Regardless, you really want to just focus on conversions, cost per conversion and return on ad spend (ROAS) because in some cases it's more profitable if the CTR is lower.
 How so?

 With Google Ads, since you only pay per click, it behooves you to list the price of your product or service in your Google Ad copy.
 Why?
 It's a way of qualifying the visitor.